ChrisKruegerDev/kotlin-firebase-admin/README.md

 }
 ```

-## Setup for Firebase in Kotlin project
+## Setup Firebase in Kotlin project

 ### Firebase installation
 Create a new Kotlin Multiplatform or  Kotlin/JS project.
 Navigate to folder where the function code is going to be stored and type following commands:

 ```
 # Allow Firebase CLI access to your projects